Installation

 Attempting uninstall: pip

-The option --system-site-packages makes packages installed with the system package manager (e.g. PySide6 / PySide2 / PyQt6 / PyQt5) available within the virtual environment.
-Note that pip may need to be updated again from within the virtual environment.
+The option --system-site-packages makes packages installed with the system package manager (e.g. PyQt6) available within the virtual environment.

 You should stay in this virtual environment while installing and testing Photini.
 After that Photini can be run without activating the virtual environment.